afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 - *adcTools*: Reading of ADC pins.
 - *AnalogMultiplexerInput*: Everything related to multiplexed buttons/switches.
 - *ButtonMatrixInput*: Everything related to button/switch matrices.
-- *debugUtils.cpp*: Minor utilities for debugging and testing.
+- *debugUtils*: Minor utilities for debugging and testing.
+- *LedStrip*: Interface to single-wire LED strips.
 - *PolledInput*: Related to inputs that must be read in a polling (or sampling) loop.
   Defines two main c++ classes: `AnalogAxisInput` and `DigitalPolledInput`.
 - *RotaryEncoderInput*: Everything related to rotary encoders.